-In the secure enclave, access to the PII is determined by authentication and authorization mechanisms implemented in the Virtual VA (VVA) system.
-Relevant excerpt from the VVA PIA below:
+In the secure enclave, access to the PII is determined by authentication and authorization mechanisms implemented within the ELW Splunk Application utilizing RBAC.

-All employees with access to Veteran's information are required to complete the mandatory VA Privacy and Information Security Awareness training and Rules of Behavior annually.
-Disciplinary actions, depending on the severity of the offense, include counseling, loss of access, suspension and possibly termination.

-Individual users are given access to Veteran's data through the issuance of a user ID and password and using a Personal Identity Verification (PIV) card.
+- All employees with access to Veteran's information are required to complete the mandatory VA Privacy and Information Security Awareness training and Rules of Behavior annually. - Disciplinary actions, depending on the severity of the offense, include counseling, loss of access, suspension and possibly termination. - Individual users are given access to Veteran's data through the issuance of a user ID and password, and by the use of a Personal Identity Verification (PIV) card.
 This ensures the identity of the user by requiring two-factor authentication.
 The user's ID limits the access to only the information required to enable the user to complete their job.